Cybersecurity Maturity Model Certification (CMMC)

 Call Dox Today for Regulation Assistance

 Ensure Your Business is Compliant

 The experts at Dox Electronics are here to assist you with all of your government and Department of Defense (DoD) regulation compliance requirements.
 As a Microsoft Silver Partner, Dox is a certified Microsoft reseller for the Microsoft 365 U.S. Government Community Cloud (GCC) High environment.
 Dox now offers Microsoft 365 GCC High licensing for companies requiring fewer than 500 licenses to ensure your company meets the requirements of everything from NIST 800-171 to FedRAMP and ITAR.

 Many business leaders are confused about which cloud is right for them.
 For those businesses with government contracts through the DoD or those that fall under DFARS or ITAR requirements, GCC High is a necessity for achieving compliance.
 DFARS requires the business cloud environment to be FedRAMP compliant as well.
-Microsoft cannot supply the security requirements of the FedRAMP controls under the regular public Office 365 offering.
+Microsoft cannot supply the reporting and compliance requirements of DFARS 7012 paragraphs (c) thru (g) under the regular public Office 365 offering.
 Microsoft only certifies DFARS compliance on the GCC High environment.